KIT-IAI/SDM_Plugin_OSM_BuildingCreator_LoD1/README.md

 Generate CityGML LoD1 models ready for export from OpenStreetMap(OSM) data while preserving OSM attributes with the OSM BuildingCreator LoD1 plugin for versions above 7.4 of [KITModelViewer](https://github.com/KIT-IAI/SDM_KITModelViewer).

 CityGML v2.0 documentation defines LoD1 as object blocks with flat roofs, while LoD2 includes differentiated roof structures and thematically differentiated boundary surfaces.
-In this case, the plugin generates LoD2 CityGML building models, but with flat roofs.
-The plugin is named after LoD1 because the LoD2 version, which includes roof structures and building parts, will be released soon.
+The LoD1 naming only makes it clear that these are block models with a constant height.
+A separate version for LoD2 with concrete roof shapes if available in OSM will be released soon.

 ## Instalation
 Extract zip. file from OSM Building Creator LoD1 plugin and copy folder to the plugin folder of KITModerViewer.